 Let’s start with everyone’s favorite dinner table conversation: pressure relief!
 This term refers to a bed’s ability to relieve tension at sensitive areas such as the hips, lower back, and shoulders.
 To test out the pressure relief on the mattress, I used my handy-dandy pressure map.

 Here’s how it works: I roll out the pressure map on top of the mattress, climb aboard, and let the map track my body’s force as I move around and try out different sleeping positions on the bed.
-Low-pressure areas are highlighted in blue, while the highest pressure areas show up as red.
+Low-pressure areas are highlighted in blue and green, while the highest pressure areas show up as yellow and red.

-Back — When I stretched out on my back, I wasn’t really feeling any pressure points.
-I did notice that I sank into the mattress a bit, but it wasn’t not extreme.
-If you spend part of the night on your back, I think you should be okay on this mattress.
+Back Pain – When I stretched out on my back, I wasn’t really feeling any pressure points.
+I did notice that I sank into the mattress a bit, but it wasn’t not extreme — not to the point where the dreaded U shape forms.
+If you spend part of the night on your back, I think you should be okay on this mattress, but you will only experience moderate pain relief here.
 I also noticed that the bed has great mobility, and it was easy to change positions.
+In order to get the best back pain relief possible, I recommend trying to sleep more on your side — you’ll really notice the relief here — and since this bed makes it easy to change positions, being a back and combo sleeper might just be the perfect recipe to ease your back pain.

-Side — This is where the Legend really shines!
+Shoulder Pain – This is where the Legend really shines!
 The soft foam layers on top let me sink into the mattress, especially around my shoulders.
-I was impressed by the pressure relief in this position, which is a reason I think it’s one of the best mattresses for arthritis.
+I was impressed by the pressure relief, which is a reason I think it’s one of the best mattresses for arthritis.
 At the same time, its zoned support system kept my hips elevated to help maintain nice spinal alignment.
-Strict side sleepers might really like this mattress.
+Strict side sleepers with shoulder pain might really like this mattress.
+The same can be said for hip pain — the soft structure sank a tad under my hips in the same way as my shoulders, providing excellent relief.

-Stomach — I didn’t have to spend much time on my stomach to realize that the Legend probably isn’t the best fit for strict stomach sleepers.
-My hips sank into the mattress, which meant my back was bowing and my spine was out of alignment.
-Spending all night in this position might cause back pain, so I think strict stomach sleepers should stick to a firm mattress.
+Hip Pain – Side sleepers with hip pain have come to the right place!
+The Leesa Legend may go down as legendary in their books as one of the best mattresses to relieve their hip pain.
+However, I didn’t have to spend much time on my stomach to realize that the Legend probably isn’t the best fit for strict stomach sleepers looking for hip pain relief.
+Why you may ask?
+My hips sank into the mattress, which meant my back was bowing and my spine was out of alignment — this can further hip pain.
+Spending all night in this position might also cause back pain, so I think strict stomach sleepers should stick to a firm mattress.

 If you’re not gabbing about Pressure Relief during dinner parties, you’re probably chatting about motion transfer!
 This term refers to the amount of movement that’s detectable from one side of the bed to the other.
 In other words, a motion transfer score lets you know whether you’ll feel your sleeping partner’s movements if they’re prone to shifting around during the night.

 Because this is a hybrid mattress made of both memory foam and coils, I was curious to see how it would perform.
-I was pretty impressed with the Legend’s ability to minimize motion transfer with a 4-inch drop.
+I was pretty impressed with the Legend’s ability to minimize motion transfer with a 4 inch drop.
 This means the mattress might do a decent job of isolating a partner’s smaller movements.
-However, I noticed more bounce with the 8- and 12-inch drops.
+However, I noticed more bounce with the 8 inch and 12 inch drops.
 This tells me that if, for example, a child or pet jumps into bed with you in the middle of the night, you’re going to feel that movement.

 Leesa’s newest hybrid is similar to the original Leesa Hybrid mattress in that they both feature foam over pocketed coils.
 But the Legend stands out for being significantly softer and for having a zoned support system, which helps support the hips while offering pressure relief around the shoulders.